Russian Premier League: Russian all-time champions

-Seasons of Russian Premier League and Russian Football Championship (1992-2022)
+Most seasons by club (1992–2026)

-A total of 50 teams had competed in at least one season at the top division.
+A total of 52 teams have competed in at least one season at the top division.
 Spartak Moscow, CSKA Moscow and Lokomotiv Moscow are the only teams to have played in the top division in every season since the league's inception at 1992.
-The teams in bold participate in the 2022–23 Premier League.
+The teams in bold participate in the 2025–26 Premier League.